Shlyankin/ImageSearcher/README.md

 # ImageSearcher.
 Master has stable app.
 Some features in develop.

 2021 Pet-project.
-MVVM, SingleActivity, Paging3, Coroutines, Hilt DI, Room, Gson, Multi-Modules, CI-CD
+MVVM, SingleActivity, Paging3, RxJava3 (instead of Coroutines), Hilt DI, Room, Gson, Multi-Modules, CI-CD

 ### ATTENTION
 For building project you need to create apikeys.properties with 2 values "unsplash.AccessKey" and "unsplash.SecretKey".
 Create own in [unsplash.com](https://unsplash.com/)

+Need to fix tests for RxJava3

 ### Modules:
 - [util](./util)